Persistent homology for functionals: Persistent homology and functional topology

+In order to complete the proof of the Unstable Minimal Surface Theorem, we explain why the Douglas functional is q-tame for \v{C}ech homology (\cref{prop:douglas_hlc}), and we discuss the issue with Morse's approach to q-tameness in \cite[Theorem 6.3]{Morse.1940}.

-We have seen that these inequalities require q-tameness, so in order to apply them and deduce their theorem, Morse and Tompkins need to prove the \mbox{q-tameness} of $(\Omega_g, A_g)$.
-Throughout his work on functional topology, in order to obtain \mbox{q-tameness}, Morse assumed slightly varying forms of local connectivity on the resulting sublevel set filtrations.
-In particular, in their applications to minimal surface theory, Morse and Tompkins used the following condition: \begin{displaycquote}[p.~431]{Morse.1940} The space $M$ is said to be \emph{locally $F$-connected} of order $r$ at $p$ if corresponding to each positive constant $e$ there exists a positive constant $\delta$ such that each singular $r$-sphere on the $\delta$-neighborhood of $p$ on $F_{c+\delta}$ bounds an $(r+1)$-cell of norm $e$ on $F_{c+e}$. \end{displaycquote} Here, $c = F(p)$.
-Using similar language to the one used in \cref{s:connectivity}, this property is equivalent to the following notion applicable to general topological spaces.
+Throughout his work on functional topology, Morse assumed slightly varying forms of local connectivity on the resulting sublevel set filtrations in order to obtain \mbox{q-tameness}.
+In particular, Morse and Tompkins used the following condition from \cite{Morse.1938,Morse.1940} in their application to minimal surface theory: \begin{displaycquote}[p.~431]{Morse.1940} Let $p$ be a point of $M$ at which $F(p)=c$.
+The space $M$ is said to be \emph{locally $F$-connected} of order $r$ at~$p$ if corresponding to each positive constant $e$ there exists a positive constant $\delta$ such that each singular $r$-sphere on the $\delta$-neighborhood of $p$ and on $F_{c+\delta}$ bounds an $(r+1)$-cell of norm $e$ on $F_{c+e}$. \end{displaycquote} See also \cite[p.~ 25]{Morse.1938} and \cite[p.~464]{Morse.1939}, but note that the definitions given there contain evident typographical errors.
+Expressed in similar language as \cref{s:connectivity}, the property of local $F$-connectedness of all orders is equivalent to the following notion, applicable to general topological spaces.